Webhooks

 A delivery is considered successful if your endpoint returns any 2xx status code within 10 seconds.
 Anything else (4xx, 5xx, timeout, TLS error, DNS failure) counts as a failed attempt.

-If the initial delivery fails, Capvo retries up to 3 more times with exponential backoff:
+If the initial delivery fails, Capvo retries up to 3 more times with increasing backoff:

 AttemptDelay after previous attempt